-Explore Your Inner Experience of Being Conscious
+Explore Your Conscious Experience

 It evaluates the frequency of various behaviors, attitudes, and attentional styles, as well as the usage of conscious skills, awareness, and the capacity to ‘feel awake and alive,’ providing a complex exploration of conscious experience.

 What it measures:

 The Consciousness Quotient

 Usage: Intentional evolution, self-discovery, personal and integral development

 The CQ-i is composed of 15 inter-related scales, which comprise the Consciousness Quotient: Perspective-taking, Clarity of discrimination, Quality of experience, Spirituality-harmony, Global self-identity, Language use, Physical self, Energy self, Cognition self, Non-conceptual self, Social-relational interconnectivity, Inner growth, Multi-modal integration, Habitual patterns, Awakening skills.

 Validity and Reliability

 The Consciousness Quotient Inventory was developed through 18 studies across 17 years (2003–2020).
 The CQ-i scores provide standardized ratings using the already familiar style of the Intelligence Quotient and Emotional Quotient (mean = 100).
 Per the American Psychological Classification, the CQ-i is a Level B test.
 For additional data regarding the CQ-i validity, reliability, and psychometric properties, please visit the Research Papers Archive.